hongyanz/multibranch/README.md

 ## Get started
 To get started, cd into the directory.
 Then run the scripts:
-* fully_connected.py is a demo on plotting the landscape of multi-branch neural network where each sub-network is a full-connected network with ReLU activation functions and the dataset is synthetic,
+* fully_connected.py is a demo on plotting the landscape of multi-branch neural network where each sub-network is a full-connected network with ReLU activation functions and the dataset is synthetic.
 * VGG.py is for running the multi-branch neural network based on VGG-9 on CIFAR-10 dataset.

 ## Using the code